Documentation

 LiteNode includes an integrated template engine called STE (Simple Template Engine) for rendering HTML files.

-This engine allows you to render .html files located in the views folder or in any sub-folders within the views folder.
+folder or in any sub-folders within the views

 This setup provides a straightforward way to organize and manage your HTML templates, making it easy to maintain and structure your application's views.